-MD A25: Unresolved epidermal reactivity: Predisease forms of autoimmune blistering disorders?
+MD A25: Unresolved epidermal reactivity in autoimmune pemphigoid skin blistering disorders

-Blistering autoimmune dermatosies (BAID) are rare, acquired skin disorders caused by autoantibodies against structural proteins crucial for keratinocyte adhesion and epidermal-dermal attachment.
-Besides the ksin, mucous membranes can also be affected.
-BAID are divided into two groups: pemphigus diseases, with intraepidermal blisters due to antibodies against desmosomal proteins (e.g. desmoglein ⅓), and subepidermal BAID, with blistering at the dermoepidermal junction, targeting proteins susch as BP180, BP230, laminin 33, a6ß4-integrin, and type VII collagen.
-Supepidermal BAID include bullous pemphigoid, mucous membrane pemphigoid, pemphigoid gestationis, linear IgA dermatosis, epidermolysis bullosa acquisita, and others.
+Blistering autoimmune dermatoses (BAID) are rare, acquired skin disorders caused by autoantibodies against structural proteins crucial for keratinocyte adhesion and epidermal-dermal attachment.
+Besides the skin, mucous membranes can also be affected.
+BAID are divided into two groups: pemphigus diseases, with intraepidermal blisters due to antibodies against desmosomal proteins (e.g. desmoglein ⅓), and subepidermal BAID, with blistering at the dermoepidermal junction, targeting proteins such as BP180, BP230, laminin 332, a6ß4-integrin, and type VII collagen.
+Subepidermal BAID include bullous pemphigoid, mucous membrane pemphigoid, pemphigoid gestationis, linear IgA dermatosis, epidermolysis bullosa acquisita, and others.

-Diagnosis of BAID relies on detecting tissue-bound and/or circulating autoantibodies, with direct immunofluorescence (DIF) as gold standard.
+Diagnosis of BAID relies on detecting tissue-bound and circulating autoantibodies, with direct immunofluorescence (DIF) as the gold standard.
 Further differentiation uses indirect immunofluorescence on salt-split skin, ELISA, biochips, and immunoblotting.

-This project focuses on sera binding to the epidermal siede of salt-split skin without known antigen specificity.
-These may represent atypical or novel disease variants or ealry stages of defined BAID.
+This project focuses on sera binding to the epidermal side of salt-split skin without known antigen specificity.
+These may represent atypical or novel disease variants or early stages of defined BAID.
 Aim of the study is to identify additional target antigens to improve understanding of early pathogenic mechanisms and autoantibody responses, thereby supporting the development of new therapeutic strategies.

 - Projects